Chocolate Nut Clusters Snickerdoodles Almond Butter Cookies Chocolate Almond Butter Candies

 1. Preheat oven to 375 F.

-2. Mix together almond butter, unrefined sea salt, honey and egg.
+2. Mix together almond butter, unrefined sea salt, honey, and egg.

 3. Add 1 tbsp of coconut flour to absorb the moisture if needed.
-If the dough is not stiff enough (you should be able to roll the dough in a ball without a problem) then add a little more coconut flour.
+If the dough is not stiff enough (you should be able to roll the dough into a ball without a problem) then add a little more coconut flour.

 4. Roll dough into 1 inch round balls.